daviddalpiaz/bbd/README.md

 | delta_run_exp                   | double        |

 The `statcast()` function provides arguments that allow for some opinionated processing.
-Check the documentation for deatils of this processing.
+Check the documentation for details of this processing.
 Most importantly, functionality to obtain both batter *and* pitcher names is included.